 📍Pego Fundo River Beach, 8970 Alcoutim

-Blue Lake in Ferreira do Zêzere
+Lago Azul, in Ferreira do Zêzere

-This area is also popular with wakeboarding enthusiasts, but if you’re looking for something quieter you can always take a seagull ride or go hiking on the trails that surround the dam.
+This area is also popular with wakeboarding enthusiasts, but if you’re looking for something quieter, you can always take a seagull ride or go hiking on the trails that surround the dam.

 📍Cantinho do Colégio Nossa Senhora do Pranto 155A, 2240-332 Ferreira do Zêzere